The Next Day, Danny's Apartment

 Steve's stomach gave a rumble and he glanced down, uninjured hand already rubbing at the exposed flesh.
 Maybe a sandwich?
 Mmm…sandwich.
 Tuna salad?
 No, too much mayo.
 He could go out a catch a fish?
 Maybe grill it?

 Steve paused as a little voice sounded in his head telling him he was still too drugged up to safely go swimming without someone to watch over him.
 Sighing at the loss of freshly grill fish Steve started back up the stairs, promising himself he would have some fish tomorrow.

 He stumbled into his childhood room, momentarily frozen as he realized it looked just the same as it had the day he left.
-There was the corkboard above his desk filled to overflowing with photos of his friends, a couple newspaper clippings about his games and the family portrait his Mother had demanded that last Christmas.
+There was the cork board above his desk filled to overflowing with photos of his friends, a couple newspaper clippings about his games, and the family portrait his Mother had demanded that last Christmas.
 His shelf still had some of his chemistry books on it, shoved hastily between sports trophies and old jars of Sex Wax.

 The whole room felt like some kind of time capsule, preserving the memory of a boy who had died with his Mother.
 Steve closed his eyes, body swaying from the force of his emotions.
-Let out a shaky breath he shook away the memories crowded in on the edges of his sanity.
+He let out a shaky breath and shook away the memories crowded in on the edges of his sanity.
 He hadn't slept in what felt like days, weeks maybe and there was a voice that sounded too much like his new partner berating him in his own head, telling him to strip and sleep.

 Sleep.
 Yeah, he would sleep now and worry about everything else tomorrow.

 Kicking off his cargos and his boxer briefs, Steve crawled up onto the bed, almost collapsing across it as darkness edged in around him.
 With a last long sigh sleep welcomed him into her embrace.